 Setup a User Account Other Than Admin

 Your My Cloud Drive will come with a default Admin account setup and ready to go.
 However, you may want to add an account for yourself and others in your family that will be accessing the drive.
-And be sure to set passwords that are not too easy.
+And be sure to create strong passwords.

 Turn on Cloud Access

 Unless you plan to use your My Cloud drive at home for data storage and backups only you want to make sure to set up the Cloud Access.
 Setting up Could access can be a bit of a tricky process.
 It requires you to configure access for each user, setup a MyCloud.com account, and configure access for each mobile device by setting up a special code.
 However, once you follow these steps you are good to go.

 If your drive is going to be shared by family then each user should not only have their own username, but also their own share.
 In this share they can create folders for music, documents, photos, or anything else that they like.
 This will allow access across all computers in the home, and even devices that allow streaming media.
 And since your new My Cloud is a cloud device they will be able to access their shares remotely via the My Cloud mobile app for Android and iOS.
 Which brings us to…

 The WD My Cloud app is what allows you to access your data while on the go.
 Once installed you can access your data and photos right from your smartphone or tablet anywhere that you have an internet connection.